SARS-Coronavirus (CoV)-2 and cats

 ABCD emphasises that at the time of writing, no transmission event from cats to humans has been reported, although it is recognised that (for ethical reasons and limitations on study design) it is unlikely that direct evidence of cat-to-human transmission could be obtained (Totton et al., 2020).
-In light of recent reports of SARS-CoV-2 infections in some cats living in households with SARS-CoV-2 infected people, as well as the tiger that was presumed to be infected by its zookeeper, it is prudent to keep cats from SARS-CoV-2-infected households indoors, until we have a better understanding of how efficiently the virus is transmitted from humans to cats, whether cats can transmit virus to other cats under natural conditions, and whether virus could be transmitted from cats to humans.
+In light of recent reports of SARS-CoV-2 infections in some cats living in households with SARS-CoV-2 infected people, as well as the tiger that was presumed to be infected by its zookeeper, it is prudent to keep cats from SARS-CoV-2-infected households indoors, until there is a better understanding of how efficiently the virus is transmitted from humans to cats, whether cats can transmit virus to other cats under natural conditions, and whether virus could be transmitted from cats to humans.
 Any cat from a COVID-19 household should not be taken into another household.
 The American Veterinary Medical Association (AVMA) has developed detailed protocols that could be implemented to protect staff when they are exposed to high risk situations, such as when entering an infected person’s home or coming into proximity with a sick person.
 AVMA recommends that procedures should be consistent with the most up-to-date guidance from the relevant public health authorities (AVMA, 2020b).

 ABCD Europe gratefully acknowledges the support of Boehringer Ingelheim (the founding sponsor of the ABCD) and Virbac.